B.A. in Public Policy Leadership

 Public policy leadership is the only interdisciplinary undergraduate program of its type in this region.
 Students gain a broad knowledge of public policy and skills in policy analysis, organizational leadership, social science research, critical thinking, written and oral communication, consensus building, and decision-making.
 They acquire an understanding of the ethical imperatives of leadership, and a clear appreciation of the global nature of responsible decision-making.

 In partnership with the Lott Leadership Institute, the department offers one of a kind experiences to students through interactions with policy makers/practitioners, study abroad opportunities, and internships.
 The Washington Internship Experience allows students to live, work, and study in our nation's capital for a semester.
-Study abroad experiences have included Argentina, China, Mexico, South Africa, and South Korea.
+Study abroad experiences have included Argentina, China, Israel, Mexico, South Africa, and South Korea.

 B.A. in Public Policy Leadership Faculty